Army of the Vosges: Campaign

 On November 14, 1870, a force led by Ricciotti Garibaldi surprised a Baden force at Châtillon-sur-Seine, defeating them.
 Giuseppe issued an order of the day detailing this victory.

 The francs-tireurs of the Vosges, the chasseurs of the Isère, the (Savoyard) chasseurs of the Alps, the battalion of the Doubs, and the Hâvre chasseurs, all of whom, under the direction of Ricciotti Garibaldi, have taken part in the affair at Châtillon, have deserved well of the Republic.

-Being 400 strong, they attacked and defeated them, Italians reported that they made 167 prisoners (including 13 officers), and took eighty-two saddled horses, four fourgons of arms and ammunition, and the mail waggon.(sic) On our side there were six men killed, and twelve wounded.
+Being 400 strong, they attacked and defeated them, Italians reported that they made 167 prisoners (including 13 officers), and took eighty-two saddled horses, four fourgons of arms and ammunition, and the mail waggon.
+On our side there were six men killed, and twelve wounded.

 I commend the prisoners to the generosity of the French nation.

 While this was great news to the army at large, it would prove to be a problem for Garibaldi's men.
 With such an astonishing victory over a superior force, the army developed a false sense of security.

 For the rest of the Army of the Vosges, the campaign started a few days later in November 1870.
 The city of Dijon was under siege by the Prussian army, so Garibaldi and his men set out for Dijon, intent on helping the citizens defend their city.
 A few miles from the city, the army received word that the city had surrendered.
 Upon hearing the news, the army headed back towards Autun.

 On the march back, Garibaldi began to consider returning to Dijon in an attempt to regain control from the Prussians.
 He felt that attacking at night would minimize the effect of the Prussian force.
 As the army headed towards Dijon, they passed through Lantenay, where, standing atop a plateau, they spotted a contingent of the Prussian army headed their way from Dijon.
 Garibaldi and his officers decided that this was their chance to make an impact.
 They prepared the field of battle to their advantage and waited.
 Once the Prussians were within range, the army began to fire on the Prussians, who, caught by surprise, fought for a moment then retreated.
 Sensing victory, Garibaldi pursued the retreating army all the way back to Dijon.